Generalized Quasikernels in Digraphs: Proof of : Large -kernels

 \section{Proof of \Cref{thm:large}: Large $q$-kernels}

-We begin by proving \Cref{prop:small2Large}, which we recall says that the Small Quasikernel Conjecture implies the Large Quasikernel Conjecture, i.e.\ that if every source-free digraph contains a quasikernel with $|Q|\le\half |V(D)|$, then every digraph contains a quasikernel with $|N^+[Q]|\ge \half |V(D)|$.
+We begin by proving a slight strengthening of \Cref{prop:small2Large}, namely that weak variants of the Small Quasikernel imply weak variants of the Large Quasikernel Conjecture.

-\begin{proof}[Proof of \Cref{prop:small2Large}] Let $D$ be a minimal counterexample to the Large Quasikernel Conjecture.
+\begin{prop} If $0<\ep\le 1$ is a real number such that every source-free digraph $D'$ contains a quasikernel $Q'$ with $|Q'|\le (1-\ep)|V(D')|$, then every digraph $D$ contains a quasikernel $Q$ with $|N^+[Q]|\ge \ep |V(D)|$. \end{prop} Note that the case $\ep=1/2$ is exactly the statement of \Cref{prop:small2Large}. \begin{proof}[Proof of \Cref{prop:small2Large}] Let $D$ be a minimal counterexample to the statement for some given value of $\ep$.
 If $D$ contains a source $v$, then $D$ being a minimal counterexample implies we can find a quasikernel $Q'$ in $D'=D-N^+_D[v]$ with One can then verify that $Q:=Q'\cup \{v\}$ is a quasikernel of $D$ and that giving the result.
 Thus we may assume $D$ is source-free.